Starter kit

 What you'll need to run a gateway.

-You have an Umbrel Home or a Raspberry Pi.
+You have an Umbrel Home or a Pi.

 Both have USB-A ports.
-The two dongles plug straight in.
+Dongles plug straight in.
 No adapters, no fuss.

 Order these two: